 After dealing with a cut

-In some cases, as the wound heals, the colour in the skin darkens around the scar (hyperpigmentation).
+In some cases, as the wound heals, the colour in the skin darkens around the scar.
+This change in skin colour is called hyperpigmentation.
 This may be prevented if you use high-factor sunscreen regularly for 6-12 months on healing wounds that are exposed to sunshine.

 Did you find this information useful?